The best Texas Triangle real estate markets in the US heading into 2024

 Real estate in the Texas Triangle is magnetic, according to the Urban Land Institute.

 While downtown office occupancy levels will not return to pre-pandemic heights, foot traffic and overall activity are on the rise.
-Visits to downtown Austin are now at 73 percent of their 2019 levels, compared to a national average of 74 percent, the network reported, citing data from the University of Toronto's School of Cities and the Institute for Government Studies at UC Berkeley.
+Visits to downtown Austin are now at 73 percent of their 2019 levels, compared to a national average of 74 percent, the network reported, citing data from the University of Toronto’s School of Urban Studies and the Institute for Government Studies at UC Berkeley.

 Responses